Maine Village maps from 1850s -as prints

 The added Business Directory increased the appeal of the wall map in 1859 and is fun to read today

-It is assumed that these men paid to have their names printed on the map in 1859.
+It is assumed that these men paid to have their names printed on the Business Directory map in 1859.

-This 1859 map of Rockport village may be the oldest to label houses and businesses in that village.
+These 1859 maps of may be the oldest maps to label houses and businesses in Waldo County’s towns and villages.

 Here is another example of a village map.

-Branch Mills straddles two towns as shown on the map.
+Branch Mills straddles two towns as shown on the map: China and Palermo.

 Again, there are 368 Maine village maps like these examples on our web site.

-For context, here is the Palermo Town map chop-up print.
+Branch Mills is also seen on our Palermo Town Map “chop-up” print.
 On the left edge is the Town Line with China township,

-We also have 31 Town maps like this one , in addition to the 30 village maps.
+We also have 31 Waldo County 1959 Town maps like this one, in addition to the 30 village maps.

 In addition to the Town and Village maps, the Maine county wall maps have pictures of noted scenes and buildings.
 The view of the city of Belfast in 1859.
 We also offer these as prints.